hawcx/sdk_docs/docs/android/new-project.md

 ## Next Steps

-- Explore our [Java Integration Guide](java-integration.md) for more detailed usage of HawcxFramework
+- Explore our [Java Integration Guide](java-integration.md) for more detailed usage of Hawcx
-- Learn about [Best Practices](best-practices.md) when using HawcxFramework
+- Learn about [Best Practices](best-practices.md) when using Hawcx
 - Check out our [Sample Projects](sample-projects.md) for inspiration

 Congratulations!
-You've successfully created a new Android project with HawcxFramework integration.
+You've successfully created a new Android project with Hawcx integration.